vegastrike/Vega-Strike-Engine-Source/README.md

 ## Installation

-Please see the file called INSTALL.
+Please see the file called INSTALL.md

 ## Licensing

-Please see the file called LICENSE.
+Please see the file called LICENCE.